Spring 2015 CMAS Results - Science and Social Studies

 Spring 2016 Test Administrator Manuals

 - Grade 5 Science

 - Grade 7 Social Studies

 - Grade 8 Science

 Spring 2015 Assessments

-The Colorado Measures of Academic Success (CMAS): Science and Social Studies assessments will be administered in elementary and middle schools this spring.
-4th and 7th grade students will take the social studies assessments; 5th and 8th grade students will take the science assessments.
-The administration window is April 13 - May 1, 2015.
+The Colorado Measures of Academic Success (CMAS): Science and Social Studies assessments were administered in elementary and middle schools in spring 2015.
+4th and 7th grade students took the social studies assessments; 5th and 8th grade students took the science assessments.
+The administration window was April 13 - May 1, 2015.

 - Spring 2015 CMAS Administration Training PPT